2022 United States Senate election in Alabama

 The 2022 United States Senate election in Alabama was held on November 8, 2022, to elect a member of the United States Senate to represent the State of Alabama.
 Incumbent senator Richard Shelby was first elected in 1986 and re-elected in 1992 as a Democrat before becoming a Republican in 1994.
 In February 2021, Shelby announced that he would not seek re-election to a seventh term, which resulted in the first open Senate seat since 1996 and the first in this seat since 1968.
 (Note: Maryon Pittman Allen ran for this Class III seat in the special election in 1978 following the death of her husband James Allen, but lost in the Democratic primary to Donald Stewart, who won the election.
 Stewart ran for re-election to a full term in 1980, but lost in the Democratic primary to Jim Folsom.)

 Primary elections in Alabama were held on May 24, with Will Boyd securing the Democratic nomination.
 However, as none of the Republican candidates received at least 50% of the vote, a runoff election occurred on June 21 between the top two candidates of the first round: attorney Katie Britt and U.S. representative Mo Brooks.
 Britt won the runoff against Brooks and subsequently became the Republican nominee.

 Britt's victory in the Republican Party primary was seen as tantamount to election in Alabama, which is a heavily Republican state.
 Britt won the general election and became the first woman elected to the U.S. Senate in the state's history.
 (Note: Alabama had never elected a female Senator in the state's history.
 Two previous female Senators, Dixie Graves and Maryon Pittman Allen, were appointed to the Senate, but were never nominated in a Senate election.)
-She is also the first non-incumbent Republican Senator from Alabama to be elected to this seat since 1980.